tommycrush/task-pipeline/README.md

 ## Future Improvements

 1. Allow multiple tasks (not just 1) with the same task_key to be a dependency of a child.
-2. Mark running tasks with no more retries as failed in a cleanup job.